 - Juup Stelma (University of Manchester)

 The one-day Roundtable will take place immediately following the annual conference of the International Association for Teaching of English as a Foreign Language (IATEFL), also in Manchester.
-If you are an ELT practitioner and/or researcher and have an interest in Complexity Theory (broadly construed), you are warmly invited to this Roundtable and we would welcome your input.
+If you are an ELT practitioner and/or researcher and have an interest in Complexity Theory (broadly construed), we warmly invite you to this Roundtable and we would welcome your input.
 This is a free event.

 If you wish to participate in the Roundtable, please register before April 8th on Eventbrite (link no longer active).
 Please note that we need to limit the number of participants.
 Once the maximum number of participants has been reached, we will no longer be taking any further registrations.